Is selling to corporates right for you and your business?

 Bev’s a (mostly) retired menopause trainer and she made sure she did her research when she first set up her consulting and training business.

 She said ‘there were a lot [of trainers] going into organisations and working with health and wellbeing teams to support the women who were going through the menopause….
 But that’s not the angle that I took.
-I was very much about, ‘What’s the impact on the business if they don’t do something to support the women in their employ?’”
-Very similar to the Alex’s yoga example, earlier on in this blog post.
+I was very much about; ‘What’s the impact on the business if they don’t do something to support the women in their employ?’”

 Jessica Fearnley agrees.
 She told me that the consultants who win the most corporate work often have specific expertise that solves an expensive problem.
 “They need to position themselves as the strategic partner, not the extra pair of hands” she said.

-Have a read more about crafting a service offer in this article called How to put together and price a high ticket coaching programme…properly.
+Have a read more about crafting a service offer in my article called How to put together and price a high ticket coaching programme…properly.

 4. Are you a people person?